TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson_102_interactive_mode.md

 2. Lesson
 	1. Say the part on bottom half of the screen is called a console:
 		1. Define: Console is a place where you can interact with a program.
 Sometimes called a shell or a terminal
-		2. Define: Interpreter runs python code
+		2. Define: Interpreter runs Python code
-	2. To run python interpreter type `python3` into the terminal.
+	2. To run Python interpreter type `Python3` into the terminal.
 		1. Make sure all the students are able to do this and then give out worksheet
 3. Lab part 1
 	1. Go over lab part 1, before assigning lab part 2.